DaMrNelson/xrb/README.md

     - Responds with replies, errors, and events

 # TODO
-    - All request types
-        - Continue at GrabPointer
     - Replies (Crl+F "▶")
         - NOTE: Even though I may "complete" all requests when done the above point, the replies may not be done.
 Check!
     - Map functions to objects (ie `window.destroy()` instead of `client.destroy_window(window.wid)`)